Learn and explore northern environmental issues.

-- complete six Northern Studies (NOST) electives (18 credits)
+- Two Northern Studies (NOST) core courses (6 credits)

-- complete six courses (18 credits) at the 200 level or above
+- complete at least six courses (18 credits) at the 200 level or above

-- complete at least 50% of the work at Yukon College
+- undertake at least 50% of the work at Yukon College

 - maintain a cumulative GPA of 2.0 (C average)